apinizer/management-api-docs/02-api-reference/12-rlcl/endpoints/add-endpoints.md

   "https://demo.apinizer.com/apiops/projects/MyProject/rlcl/PremiumUserRLCL/endpoints/" \
   -H "Authorization: Bearer YOUR_TOKEN" \
   -H "Content-Type: application/json" \
-  -d '[
+  -d '{
+    "endpointRateLimitList": [
       {
-      "apiProxyId": "MyAPI",
+        "apiProxyName": "MyAPI",
-      "endpointName": "GET /users",
+        "endpointName": "/users",
+        "endpointHTTPMethod": "GET",
         "permittedMessageCount": 100,
         "timeIntervalPeriodLength": 1,
         "timeInterval": "ONE_MINUTE",
         "cacheConnectionTimeoutInSeconds": 3,
         "cacheErrorHandlingType": "FAIL",
         "timeIntervalWindowType": "FIXED",
         "showRateLimitStatisticsInResponseHeader": false,
         "enabled": true
       }
-  ]'
+    ]
+  }'
 ```

 ## Notes and Warnings

-- **Array Format**:
+- **Request Body Format**:
-  - Request body must be an array
+  - Request body must be an object with `endpointRateLimitList` array
-  - Even for single endpoint, use array format
+  - Even for single endpoint, use object format with array inside
 - **API Proxy Name**:
-  - Use API Proxy name (not ID) in `apiProxyId`
+  - Use API Proxy name in `apiProxyName`
   - API Proxy must exist in the project
-- **Endpoint Name**:
+- **Endpoint Name and Method**:
-  - Use endpoint name format: "HTTP_METHOD /path" (e.g., "GET /users")
+  - `endpointName` is the endpoint path (e.g., "/users"), not including HTTP method
+  - `endpointHTTPMethod` is the HTTP method (e.g., "GET", "POST", "PUT", "DELETE")
-  - Use "ALL" to apply to all endpoints
+  - Use "ALL" for both `endpointName` and `endpointHTTPMethod` to apply to all endpoints
+  - Both `endpointName` and `endpointHTTPMethod` are required for specific endpoints
 - **Duplicate Handling**:
   - Duplicate endpoints are ignored
   - No error is thrown for duplicates